-Appearance - The male Lesser Scaup has a black head and neck with a purplish gloss or sometimes a greenish sheen, a small tuft at the hind-crown, yellow eyes, pale-blue beak with a black tip, a black breast, white underparts with flanks being white with some vermiculation, tail is blackish and undertail is blackish-brown, a whitish-grey back with dark vermiculations, and legs and feet are greyish-green.
-The lesser Scaup is very similar in appearance to the Greater Scaup.
+Male - The male Lesser Scaup has a black head and neck with a purplish gloss or sometimes a greenish sheen, a small tuft at the hind-crown, yellow eyes, pale-blue beak with a black tip, a black breast, white underparts with flanks being white with some vermiculation, tail is blackish and undertail is blackish-brown, a whitish-grey back with dark vermiculations, and legs and feet are greyish-green.
+The lesser Scaup is smaller but very similar in appearance to the Greater Scaup.

-Notes - The Lesser Scaup is a small North American diving duck which is sometimes called the Little Bluebill or Broadbill.
+Notes: - The Lesser Scaup is a small North American diving duck which is sometimes called the Little Bluebill or Broadbill.
 It is the most common diving duck in North America.

-WWT Slimbridge Video clips:More photos and Information
+WWT Slimbridge Video clips:

 View these videos on Youtube